DoctorWkt/SwiVM/journal.md

 consistently which is very weird.
 Ahah, I was extending the comparisons (e.g. A == B) with 31'b1 instead of 31'b0!
 Fixed.

+## Sat 24 Aug 13:15:45 AEST 2019

+Now looking at clock interrupts.
+I thought there was a periodic timer but no. The TIME instruction sets a counter, which I think is in clock cycles.
+Once this reaches zero, an FTIMER interrupt occurs.
+Now I've got to implement this in swivm.v.
+Done.
+Right now, as long as I set a timer for about 400 cycles or more, I get the same output as `em.c`.